Requirements, Costs, and Timelines for Employer-Sponsored Visas in Australia

 Key employer steps

-- Become an approved sponsor.
-Businesses typically apply to be a standard business sponsor.
+• Become an approved sponsor.
+Businesses typically apply for a standard business sponsor.
 There is an application fee.

 Costs and levies

-Visa application fee for primary applicant: from AUD 3,210.
+• The visa application fee for the primary applicant starts at AUD 3,210.
 Additional charges apply for secondary applicants.

 Typical timelines

-Home Affairs publishes processing time indicators and also prioritises some streams.
-For decision-ready applications processing medians can be measured in business days for core streams and as short as a week for specialist priority streams.
+Home Affairs publishes processing time indicators and also prioritizes some streams.
+For decision-ready applications, processing medians can be measured in business days for core streams and as short as a week for specialist priority streams.
 Use the processing time tool for the latest estimates.

 Who it suits